On Cremona Transformations of P^3 which factorize in a minimal form: Associated Cremona transformations and Main Results

 \begin{lem} The family $\calc_5$ is a pure dimension 15 quasi-projective variety such that $\caln_C X$ is indecomposable, extension of a bundle of degree $5$ by a bundle of degree 10, for all $C\in\calc_5$.
 Moreover, if $S\subset X$ is a degree 4 del Pezzo surface containing $C$, $f:S\to\PP^2$ the blow-up of five points, then $f(C)$ is as in (a), (b) or (c) above. \end{lem} \begin{proof} As before, the quasi-projective structure on $\calc_5$ follows from the general theory on Hilbert schemes.
 Notice that all linear system of curves as in (a), (b) or (c) above has dimension 5.

 Fix $C\in\calc_5$.
-Since the set of hyperquadric sections of $X$ constitute a linear system of dimension 13 on $X$, whose elements containing $C$ define a linear subsystem of dimension 3, we get the assertion relative to the dimension.
+Since the set of hyperquadric sections of $X$ is a linear system of dimension 13 on $X$, whose elements containing $C$ define a linear subsystem of dimension 3.
+We deduce the assertion relative to the dimension.

-On the other hand, by relating the normal bundle on $C$, $S$ and $X$ we obtain an exact sequence of bundles on $C$:
+On the other hand, consider the exact sequence of bundles on $C$: